Yemigunju/Employee-Management-System/README.md

 This query demonstrates **pagination**, retrieving records **6–10 after the first five**.
 [Download Next 5 Performers CSV](https://raw.githubusercontent.com/Yemigunju/Employee-Management-System/1db6fbfb78d706fcdedbedb38726014bcfee8711/Next%205%20Employees%20(Pagination).csv)
 ---

+## Tools Used

+This Employee Management System project was built and analyzed using the following tools:

+- **MySQL Workbench** – For creating the database, tables, and running SQL queries.
+- **CSV Files** – For storing query results and exporting data for further analysis.
+- **Markdown** – For writing and formatting the README file.
+- **Screenshots / Image Editor** – For capturing query results and database schema visuals.
+- **GitHub** – For version control and hosting the project repository online.
+- **Excel** – For opening and analyzing CSV results.

 # Observations on the Project